 We, alone, are responsible for our health.
 We know our bodies better than anyone.
 Our quality of life depends on our health.
 Today more than ever, it is up to each of us to take command of our vessel and body and make the healthy lifestyle changes needed.

 The health care system is not what it once was (understatement) and is a topic for another time.
 With environmental problems and processed food loaded with chemicals - you and I must take a stand - and, with all the passion we can muster, treat our bodies with love and respect.

 - Question your doctor and, when needed, get a second opinion.

 - Get regular check-ups.

 - See your dentist regularly.

 - Eat a healthy diet - avoid sugar as it depletes essential minerals.
-Studies have shown that sugar increases the rate of calcium excretion.
-This can throw off the calcium-magnesium ratio and the calcium-phosphorus ratio that your body needs
+Studies have shown that sugar increases calcium excretion, reducing the calcium-magnesium ratio and the calcium-phosphorus ratio that your body needs.

 The information provided in this hub is not a substitute for professional medical advice.
 Please consult your physician, or health care provider before taking any home remedies or supplements

 Do You Include Blueberries In Your Diet?

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.